gunn197/Nextflix-Analyst/README.md

+## Exploring Netflix: Unveiling Stories Behind the Screen

-## Netflix TV Shows and Movies Data Analysis using Tableau
+Welcome to the Netflix TV Shows and Movies Data Analysis project! 🍿🎬

+Join us on a journey to unravel the secrets hidden within the vast world of Netflix content.
+This project delves deep into the treasure trove of TV shows and movies available on Netflix, aiming to uncover intriguing insights, distribution patterns, and captivating stories behind the screen.

-## Overview
+## Technologies at Play:

-This repository contains the data analysis  project on Netflix Tv shows and movies.The analysis was conducted using Tableau , a powerful data visualzation tool. the project aims to gain insights into the content available on Netflix , its Distribution and other intresting patterns.

-## TECHNOLOGIES USED:

-    •SQL

-    •Python

-    •Tableau
+🔍 **SQL**: For efficient data querying and management.

+🐍 **Python**: To power data cleaning and preprocessing tasks.

+📊 **Tableau**: The tool of choice for creating stunning data visualizations.

-    ## STEPS:
+## Project Workflow:

-    i) Data subset collected from kaggle.
-    ii) Loading Libraries
-    iii) Data Cleaning & Finding Missing values iv) Data Visualization
+1) **Data Collection**: Curating a comprehensive subset of Netflix data from Kaggle.

+2) **Data Preparation**: Loading libraries, cleaning data, and addressing missing values.

+3) **Insightful Visualization**: Utilizing Tableau to craft visually appealing and informative visualizations.

-    ## DATA VISUALIZATION:
+## Key Visualizations:

-    1) Select options for Type: Movies & Tv Shows

-    2) Vertical Bar Graph of Rating of Shows & Movies

-    3) Horizontal Bar Graph of Relation Between Top 10 Gerne and Movie & TV Shows count
+1) Explore the diversity of content by selecting between movies and TV shows.

+2) Visualize the ratings distribution of shows and movies through vertical bar graphs.

+3) Discover the most popular genres with horizontal bar graphs showcasing the relationship between genre and show count.

-    4) Pie-chart for the Type: Movie and TV Shows
+4) Gain insights into the distribution of movie and TV show types through pie charts.

-    5) line Area Graph of Total Movies and TV shows by Year
+5) Trace the evolution of Netflix content over the years with line area graphs depicting total movies and TV shows by year.

-    6) Country wise Map of Total Movies and TV shows by Country
+6) Dive into geographical insights with country-wise maps showcasing total movies and TV shows by country.

-    7) Showing Wordcloud For Country, Directors,Category, Gerne, Rating
+7) Uncover fascinating patterns with word clouds depicting country, directors, categories, genres, and ratings.

-## Dataset
+## Dataset Details:

-The dataset used for this analysis is available within the GitHub repository.
-You can find it in the "data" folder.
-The dataset includes information about TV shows and movies available on Netflix, including their titles, genres, release dates, directors, cast, ratings, and more.
-The dataset was carefully curated and prepared for analysis.
+The dataset used for this analysis is available in the GitHub repository's "data" folder.
+It includes comprehensive information about Netflix TV shows and movies, such as titles, genres, release dates, directors, cast, ratings, and more.
+Rest assured, the dataset has been meticulously curated and prepared to offer meaningful insights.

+Are you ready to embark on this exciting journey into the world of Netflix content analysis?
+Let's dive in and discover the stories behind the screen together! 🌟🎥